Sidhupaji-2004/Sidhupaji-2004/README.md

 # 💫 Hi There 🙋🏻‍♂️:
-🎓I'm currently a 2nd year undergraduate student in the Department of CST at IIEST, Shibpur.<br>
+🎓I'm currently a Pre-Final year undergraduate student in the Department of CST at IIEST, Shibpur.<br>
-🔭I'm currently working on Deep Learning.<br>🧑‍🤝‍🧑I'm looking to collaborate on Machine Learning, Deep Learning and Web Development Projects. <br>🙋🏻‍♂️Ask me about Neural Networks and Frontend Development.<br>⚡Fun fact - I spend more time debugging my buggy code rather than writing code.So, grab your magnifying glass and let's solve some tech mysteries together! 🕵️‍♂️💻<br>🌱I'm currently learning React.js and Deep Learning.
+🔭I'm currently working on Deep Learning.<br>🧑‍🤝‍🧑I'm looking to collaborate on Machine Learning, Deep Learning and Web Development Projects. <br>🙋🏻‍♂️Ask me about Neural Networks and Frontend Development.<br>⚡Fun fact - I spend more time debugging my buggy code rather than writing code.So, grab your magnifying glass and let's solve some tech mysteries together! 🕵️‍♂️💻<br>🌱I'm currently learning React.js and Deep Learning using Pytorch.

 ## 🌐 Socials: